ishikawa-group/vasp_how_to/english/energy_molecule.md

 * In this section, we will see how to calculate the energy of molecules.
 Let's take a carbon monooxide (CO) molecule as an example.
 * The energy here means the *total energy*, which is the sum of the *electronic energy* and the *nuclear repulsion energy*.
 The total energy is the energy expectation value of Schroedinger equation (under the Born-Oppenheimer approximation).
 * In VASP, you always need **INCAR**, **POSCAR**, **KPOINTS**, and **POTCAR** files.
-* These files should be stored in the same directory, and **one directry should correspond to one VASP calculation**.
+* These files should be stored in the same directory, and **one directry corresponds to one VASP calculation**.
 The VASP command should be executed in that directory.
-* The example here is takne from the VaspWiki: https://www.vasp.at/wiki/index.php/CO
+* The example here is taken from the VaspWiki: https://www.vasp.at/wiki/index.php/CO

 ## INCAR
 * This file specifies the computational condition in VASP.
 In this file, you need to specify tag-variable pairs.